WOB-Interactive/GGJ23/README.md

                     - [X] Enemy Near
                          - [x] Closed Caption Needed
             - [X] Closed Caption

 Day 5 Goals: (2/3/2023)
+- [X] Blender Motion Capture
+    - [X] convert to rigs
+        - Hard Failure, there should be a way to save the motion capture or save the animation.
  - [X] Sleep

 Day 6 Goals: (2/4/2023)